GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex8_bin_dereplication.md

 ##### Genes are considered as co-located clusters

-Rather than test the raw presence/absence of genes in the marker sets, the genes are organised into operon-like structures where genes known to co-located are placed together.
+Rather than test the raw presence/absence of genes in the marker sets, the genes are organised into operon-like structures where genes known to be co-located are placed together.
 This is advantageous for two reasons

 1. These co-located groups are distributed around the prokaryotic genome, so estimates are not biased by lucky/unlucky recovery of a gene hotspot
 1. `CheckM` can account for how complete each individual gene cluster is, rather than just whether or not genes are present